Radhu Karmakar

-He even directed a film, Jis Desh Men Ganga Behti Hai (1960) which was produced by Raj Kapoor, and with Kapoor himself and Padmini as leads.
+He even directed a film, Jis Desh Men Ganga Behti Hai (1960), which was produced by Raj Kapoor, and with Kapoor himself and Padmini as leads.
 The film won Filmfare Award for Best Film while Karmakar won a nomination for Best Director Award at the 9th Filmfare Awards.
 At the 8th National Film Awards the film also won Certificate of Merit in the Best Feature Film in Hindi category.

 At the 18th National Film Awards, he won the award for National Film Award for Best Cinematography for Mera Naam Joker.
-He won the Filmfare Award for Best Cinematographer four times, Shree 420 (1957), Mera Naam Joker (1972), Satyam Shivam Sundaram (1979) and Henna (1992).
+He won the Filmfare Award for Best Cinematographer four times: Shree 420 (1957), Mera Naam Joker (1972), Satyam Shivam Sundaram (1979), and Henna (1992).

 Career

-Karmakar started his film career in Calcutta with Kismat ki Dhani (1945) followed by Milan (1946) directed by Nitin Bose for Bombay Talkies.
-Though the film didn't perform at box office, his night sequence photography and high contrast lighting got him acclaim.
-Soon was chosen to shoot, Raj Kapoor's Awaara (1951).
-This started a career long association, which lasted four decades.
-Working on films like Shree 420 (1955), Sangam (1964), Mera Naam Joker (1970), Bobby (1973), Satyam Shivam Sundaram (1978), Prem Rog (1982) and Ram Teri Ganga Maili (1985).
+Karmakar start his film career in Calcutta with Kismat ki Dhani (1945) followed by Milan (1946) directed by Nitin Bose for Bombay Talkies.
+Though the film didn't perform well at box office, his night sequence photography and high contrast lighting got him acclaim.
+Soon he was chosen to shoot Raj Kapoor's Awaara (1951).
+This started a career long association lasting four decades, working on films, such as Shree 420 (1955), Sangam (1964), Mera Naam Joker (1970), Bobby (1973), Satyam Shivam Sundaram (1978), Prem Rog (1982), and Ram Teri Ganga Maili (1985).
 After Raj Kapoor's death in 1988, he continued working with R. K. Studio and shot Henna (1991), a project he started shooting and which was later completed by his son Randhir Kapoor.